 Ontario Automotive Dealers Warned about run of Theft

 Dealerships across Southern Ontario have been notified by the police to make sure that their higher-end vehicles are secure and that their keys are locked up tight due to a recent string of thefts from dealerships across the province.
 While the vehicles were stolen from a variety of locations, the most common victims were dealerships.
 Thus, the police have warned that dealerships should take precautions to protect themselves by keeping the keys to the vehicles securely locked inside the dealership.
-They have also been encouraged to monitor the length of any test drives of their vehicles, and flange exhaust pipes for dust collection using rotary machines.
+They have also been encouraged to monitor the length of any test drives of their vehicles.

 The stolen vehicles have been a mixture of both new and used, therefore they are being targeted based on different criteria.
 According to police statement, the perpetrators were seeking out vehicles that matched the description of those that have already been exported into the United States and would then alter the Vehicle Identification Number and sell the stolen vehicle on Kijiji.
 According to Waterloo Regional Police Service Det.
 Const.
 Dan Schaus, “the vehicles were cloned to look like vehicles that were already exported” and therefore, unless a buyer was able to obtain a history of the vehicle they were purchasing, they would be unable to know whether or not it was stolen.
 He further stated that the stolen vehicles were “an even mix” of multiple brands including: Acura, GM, Mercedes, Ford, and BMW.